merliot/hub/README.md

 # MERLIOT DEVICE HUB

-<a href="https://merliot.io">Merliot</a> Hub is an
+<a href="https://merliot.io">Merliot</a> Hub is a private,
 AI-integrated device hub.

 What does that mean?
-It means you can control and interact with your physical devices, your security cameras, your thermometer, seamlessly using natural language from an LLM host such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://cursor.com).
+It means you can privately control and interact with your physical devices, your security cameras, your thermometer, seamlessly using natural language from an LLM host such as [Claude Desktop](https://claude.ai/download) or [Cursor](https://cursor.com).
 The hub is a gateway between AI and the physical world.

 What could go wrong?